 Cut out two ears from stiffened craft felt.
 Mark where you want the ears on your foam bobble head.
 Using a straight razor carve a little slit where the ears will go.
 Fill the slit with Aleene’s foamtastic Glue and stick your ears in.
 Allow to dry.
 You may need to use thin nails or pins to hold the ears in place until dry.

 We had a dickens of a time finding craft fur, save yourself the trouble and go to Hobby Lobby first.
 Cut your Craft Fur into strips and adhere to your bobble head with Aleene’s Foamtastic taking care around the face and ears.
 Once the glue has dried you can go back and give the kitty a haircut especially around the face.

 ARMS AND TAIL

 Using a drill we put a hole in either side of our cone and wired a pipe cleaner through.
 We cut out paws from the stiffened craft felt and attached with Liquid Fusion Glue.
 We also drilled a hole for the tail and used a chenille pipe cleaner since it was a bit puffier.

 PUT IT TOGETHER

 Once all your glue and paint are dry, put all your pieces together.
-You are going to need to carve out a small hole in the base of your Styrofoam ball in order to attach it to your cone.
+You are going to need to carve out a small hole in the base of your foam ball in order to attach it to your cone.
 Again we used Aleene’s Foamtastic Glue to attach the ball to the cone.

 We also made a ruffle collar using wired Halloween ribbon to hide where the two pieces connected.
 To ruffle the ribbon, just pull the wire on one edge making sure it doesn't pull through on the other end.
 We also added 3 pom poms from ball fringe as buttons.
 As an added bonus, once the black paint was dry I added polka dots to the wooden ball using a small dowel (the end of a nice new pencil works well too).